Urethroplasty; Meatoplasty; Glanuloplasty

 After the Procedure

-Right after surgery, the child's penis may be taped to his belly so that it does not move.
+Right after surgery, your child's penis may be taped to his belly so that it does not move.

 Often, a bulky dressing or plastic cup is placed over the penis to protect the surgical area.
 A urinary catheter (a tube used to drain urine from the bladder) will be put through the dressing so urine can flow into the diaper.